vikcon/WP-Server-Instructions/README.md

 Now, you need to set up an account with one of the mail providers, such as SendGrid, Mailgun or Mandrill.
 What you need is an API key.

-`$ vim /etc/exim4/passwd.client` and put it in in the format shown in the file
+`$ nano /etc/exim4/passwd.client` and put it in in the format shown in the file

-`$ vim /etc/exim4/update-exim4.conf.conf` and put the following snippet in (your configuration for _dc_smarthost_ might be different, depending on the provider):
+`$ nano /etc/exim4/update-exim4.conf.conf` and put the following snippet in (your configuration for _dc_smarthost_ might be different, depending on the provider):

 ```
 dc_eximconfig_configtype='smarthost'